serzhansafin/ROBT310_Image_processing_Project_3/README.md

 ![](images/green.PNG)

+Conclusion:

+The main aspect was to learn the features and the working process of OpenCV along with the implementation of selective color effect.
+All the useful information and community (OpenCv, stackoverflow) were helpful to make this homework project possible.

 Some fancy GUI tools were added (It is trackbar slider) The trackbar slider was implemented.
 So, OpenCV provides some utilities (highgui module)